wjw1758548031/pv-docs-site/docs/petority/features/pets.md

     After making the necessary changes, click **Save** to save the modifications to your pet's profile.

-## Delete pet information in Petority
+## 3.Delete pet information in Petority
 + Open the Petority app and log in to your account.
 + Navigate to the **Pet info** section.
 + Select the pet whose information you want to delete.